 When weather permits, the planetarium shows are followed by telescope observing using our 14” diameter Ritchey-Chretien reflecting telescope as well as some of our portable 8” Celestron telescopes.
-A schedule of past and upcoming shows can be found at
+A schedule shows can be found at

 Additionally, the department faculty members give shows to individual school and scout groups on an ad hoc basis.
 We can accommodate groups of students in the campus planetarium, or we may schedule a visit to your school with our inflatable, portable planetarium.
 For more information, contact either: